Chilika Lake: Fauna

 Chilika Lake is the largest wintering ground for migratory birds, on the Indian sub-continent.
+The lake is home to a number of threatened species of plants and animals.
 It is one of the hotspots of biodiversity in the country.
 Some species listed in the IUCN Red List of threatened animals inhabit the lake for at least part of their life cycle.